 The MASJ Program of Study

-The MASJ can be completed in as little as 21 months, but students may choose to go at a slower pace, taking up to 36 months to complete the program (or anything in between).
+The MASJ can be completed in as little as 24 months, but students may choose to go at a slower pace, taking up to 33 months to complete the program.
 The design of the program makes it possible for a student to go at a pace that best fits their needs, interests, and realities.
-A total of 36 credits are required.
-Coursework is available in fall, January, spring, and summer terms.
-Students looking to graduate in under two years will, generally, complete 2 courses each fall and spring term and 1 course each summer and January term.
+A total of 36 credits is required.
+Coursework is available in fall, spring, and summer terms.
+Students looking to graduate in 21 months will complete 2 courses each of the fall, spring, and summer terms.
+Those completing the program in 33 months will take 2 courses each fall and spring term.

-- Three credits in each of the following five required areas:
+- Three credits in each of the following six required areas:

 - Three credits in Ecojustice